FREQUENTLY ASKED QUESTIONS

 What is an open practice?

 An Open Practice is a skills practice session organized by WESA and is open to all WESA Members in either division.
-We will run through a series of skill building exercises which may include batting/hitting, in and outfield, and base running.
+We will run through a series of skill building exercises which may include batting/hitting, infield and outfield, and base running.

-What is the Ice Breaker Tournament?
+What is the Spring Ice Breaker Sunday?

 What is the WESA Pageant?